laravel/docs/queues.md

     }

 > **Warning**
-> The Amazon SQS queue service has a maximum delay time of 15 minutes.
+> The AWS SQS queue has a maximum delay time of 15 minutes.
+If you try to delay a job for longer than the maximum delay time, the job will be released immediately.
+Also in FIFO you can set `delay` just per queue and not per message, which is configurable via AWS SQS console or API and make sure `allow_delay` in `config/queue.php` is set to `true`.

 <a name="dispatching-after-the-response-is-sent-to-browser"></a>
 #### Dispatching After The Response Is Sent To Browser